python/devguide/tracker.rst

 To see if an issue already exists, search the bug database using the search box above the list of bugs on the issues page.
-A form-based `advanced search`_ query builder is also available on Github to help creating the text query you need.
+A form-based `advanced search`_ query builder is also available on GitHub to help creating the text query you need.

 Reporting an issue
 ------------------

 If the problem you're reporting is not already in the `issue tracker`_, you can report it using the green "New issue" button on the right of the search box above the list of bugs.
-If you're not already signed in to Github, it will ask you to do so now.
+If you're not already signed in to GitHub, it will ask you to do so now.

 First you need to select what kind of problem you want to report.
 The